npmitchell/qBio/README.md

 Run the above for different conditions `'wt', 'oe', 'x1', 'x2', 'x3', 'x4'`.
 We compare how ICP errors change across conditions.
 This can reveal if shape dynamics differ significantly between WT and perturbed embryos.

+Note that whitespace matters in python.
+Just as delimiters like spaces or punctuation in English can completely change the meaning of a sentence — for example, “Let’s eat, Grandma” vs. “Let’s eat Grandma” — Python relies on whitespace, punctuation, and syntax to interpret code correctly.

 ```python